and its members have been committed to student success with a particular

 Bill & Melinda Gates Foundation and

-The 44 institutions participating in RFY will form a learning community that reviews and shares evidence-based practices, programs and implementation strategies.
+The 44 institutions participating in RFY have formed a learning community that reviews and shares evidence-based practices, programs and implementation strategies.
 The RFY initiative entails a comprehensive, “top-down, bottom-up” approach that engages the whole campus in focusing on four key areas

 to help first-year students succeed: institutional intentionality, curriculum redesign, changes in faculty and staff roles, and changes in student roles.

-Participants will receive extensive support through national meetings, expert webinars, individual consultation, and online resources and tools.
-The project will build a robust collection of integrated strategies, programs and approaches that participating campuses can adapt to improve
+Participants receive extensive support through national meetings, expert webinars, individual consultation, and online resources and tools.
+The project is building a robust collection of integrated strategies, programs and approaches that participating campuses can adapt to improve

 The RFY team leaders from each of the 44 participating institutions met in Austin, Texas in February 2016 to formally launch the project.
 To read a transcript of George L. Mehaffy's remarks from this event, please

 For a list of participating institutions,